sodaJar/LightInterferenceSimulator/README.md

 Light Wavelength - As the simulator supports only light of a single wavelength, it is adjusted via this global setting

-Calculation density - The number of rays into which a scattering ray scatters onto a component exposed to the ray, the angle between the furthest scattered rays is almost PI
+Scattering density - The number of rays into which a scattering ray scatters onto a component exposed to the ray, the angle between the furthest scattered rays is almost PI

 Collision test density - The number of segments used to check for obstacles between a component and a ray.
 A value of 30-50 is generally sufficient unless components vary greatly in size